RozyDagger/OI-ICPC/README.md

 # OI-ICPC
 Problem solving training for OI and ACM-ICPC.

-Some extremely trivial problems are not included here.
+Purdue CS390CP1, CP2&3 problems are included except for some extremely trivial problems.